Investing Abroad? Experts Are Watching These 10 Property Markets

 Kate Everett-Allen, an international residential research specialist at Knight Frank, says the area’s “continual investment in infrastructure” helped boost economic confidence, which in turn is responsible for increased sales volumes and higher property values.

 According to the Portuguese Housing Market Survey, as reported in the Portugal Resident in February, rents have “grown in the last eight months in Portugal after several years of decline.”
 Simon Rubinsohn, a senior economist with the Royal Institute of Chartered Surveyors, is of the opinion that “with the national economy improving, the (property) market is in good condition to resume its recovery in the months ahead.”

-16 percent in the second quarter), property prices are now said to be in a high holding pattern.
+There’s some debate about the property prices in Hong Kong.
+While leading the way last year in increased value (up more than 16 percent in the second quarter), property prices are now said to be in a high holding pattern.
 Goldman Sachs predicts by 2018 residential property values could be down by 20 percent.

 Still, South China Morning Post financial writer Peter Guy, who is a former international banker, says: “Hong Kong’s property market for new flats is rigged in favour of the property tycoons who can withhold their massive landbanks, delay development and slowly release completed flats into the market.
 Like any squeeze in the stock market, prices may be down, but volumes aren’t high.”

 The prestige property market in Melbourne is picking up, writes Domain’s Alice Archer, with the areas of Toorak and South Yarra gaining particular interest.
 In fact, Melbourne property developer Larry Kestelman says is sure that the penthouse apartments in his South Yarra luxury tower, Capitol Grand, will exceed the previous record purchase price of 25 million AUD (or 30,000 AUD per square metre).